brickbots/PiFinder/docs/source/quick_start.rst

 what it sees.... the focus point of the lens is set when your PiFinder is assembled, but it may need some adjustment to see the dimmest stars.

+Screw the lens in and out in the holder to adjust focus if needed.

 Use the menu system to select the 'Camera' option

 .. image:: images/quick_start/main_menu_02_docs.png